redxeth/test_ids/README.md

 Please be aware use of specific ranges for more than one TYPE (bin/softbin/numbers) in the configurations has not yet been verified and will most likely need further enhancements to this method.

+For more examples, please look at the examples in spec/specific_ranges.rb file

 *Also if the current provided range is not sufficient, the plugin will display an Origen error log warning and raise an exception, thus stopping generation until the range is increased.*

 ~~~ruby